wesslen/minimal-mistakes/_pages/research.md

 **Wesslen, Ryan**, Tiffany D. Gallicano, Jean-Claude Thill, and Sagar Nandu (2017).
 Hot issue publics on Twitter: Analyzing Charlotte protests with automated text analysis.
 In 2017 International Conference on Computational Social Science (IC2S2).

-Cho, Isaac, **Ryan Wesslen**, Alireza Karduni, Sashank Santhanam, Samira Shaikh and Wenwen Dou.
-(2017).
+Cho, Isaac, **Ryan Wesslen**, Alireza Karduni, Sashank Santhanam, Samira Shaikh and Wenwen Dou (2017).
 The Anchoring Effect in Decision-Making with Visual Analytics.
 In 2017 IEEE Conference on Visual Analytics Science and Technology (VAST)

-Cho, Isaac, **Ryan Wesslen**, Svitlana Volkova, William Ribarsky, and Wenwen Dou.
-(2017).
+Cho, Isaac, **Ryan Wesslen**, Svitlana Volkova, William Ribarsky, and Wenwen Dou (2017).
 CrystalBall: A Visual Analytic System for Future Event Discovery and Analysis from Social Media Data.
 In 2017 IEEE Conference on Visual Analytics Science and Technology (VAST)

 Banks, George, Haley Woznyj, **Ryan Wesslen**, and Roxanne Ross (2017).
 A Review of Best Practice Recommendations for Text Analysis in R (and a User Friendly App).
 In Proceedings of 2017 Meeting of the Southern Management Association.